praslar/blogCRUDWebsocket/README.md

 # blogCRUDWebsocket
 ## An an HTTP server that implements an in-memory CRUD database with an endpoint to subscribe to all changes.

+## Requirments:
+- Create an HTTP server that implements an in-memory CRUD database with an endpoint to subscribe to all changes.
+- So you'd have endpoints to create, read, update and delete items and then another endpoint to register a subscriber to receive all changes in real time.
+- A change is just a JSON message indicating what item was changed and how it was changed.
+As in whether it was created, updated or deleted.
+- 3 hours limited
 ## How to run project?
 ```golang
 go run main.go